-It can be difficult to diagnose fibromyalgia, because there’s no particular test for this condition.
-What’s more, its symptoms may vary, and are similar to those of other ailments.
-Before you can be confirmed to have fibromyalgia, your physician will test and rule out other illnesses, like multiple sclerosis (MS), rheumatoid arthritis (RA) and chronic fatigue syndrome.
+It can be difficult to diagnose fibromyalgia, because there’s no particular test for this condition.1 What’s more, its symptoms may vary, and are similar to those of other ailments.
+Before you can be confirmed to have fibromyalgia, your physician will test and rule out other illnesses, like multiple sclerosis (MS), rheumatoid arthritis (RA) and lupus.2

 Take note that there is no known cure for fibromyalgia, and the only course of action is to treat the pain and relieve the symptoms.
-Once a person is diagnosed with it, most conventional physicians will likely prescribe pain relief medications such as nonsteroidal anti-inflammatory drugs (NSAIDs), antidepressants, muscle relaxants and even anticonvulsants.
-Some doctors will also recommend sleeping pills.
+Once a person is diagnosed with it, most conventional physicians will likely prescribe pain relief medications such as nonsteroidal anti-inflammatory drugs (NSAIDs), antidepressants, muscle relaxants and even anticonvulsants.3

 However, be aware that these drugs usually come with a plethora of side effects.
-For example, antidepressants may increase your risk of developing mania and bipolar disorder, and pregnant women who take these medications may put their babies at risk of autism.
+For example, antidepressants may increase your risk of developing mania and bipolar disorder,4 and pregnant women who take these medications may put their babies at risk of autism.5 Meanwhile, anticonvulsants like pregabalin and gabapentin may cause drowsiness, dizziness, weight gain and swelling in the hands and feet.6

 The best way to alleviate fibromyalgia pain and its other symptoms is through safe holistic methods.
-Fibromyalgia natural treatment options include:2
+Fibromyalgia natural treatment options include:7

 Acupuncture.
-This Chinese medical system is based on the idea of restoring normal balance of life forces by inserting very fine needles through the skin.
-Western theories claim that acupuncture needles cause changes in blood flow and levels of neurotransmitters in the brain and spinal cord, which may help relieve pain.
+This Chinese medical system is based on the idea of restoring normal balance of life forces.
+It works by inserting very fine needles through the skin.
+Western theories claim that acupuncture needles relieve pain by positively affecting blood flow,8 as well as levels of neurotransmitters in the brain and spinal cord.9

 Another technique you can try is the Emotional Freedom Techniques (EFT).
 This acupuncture-like practice uses a combination of finger tapping and saying affirmations to help banish pain and other physical and mental ailments.

 Yoga and Tai chi.
 Combining meditation, slow movements, deep breathing and relaxation, these two have been both found to be helpful in managing fibromyalgia symptoms.
-Researchers fromg Oregon Health and Science University found that people with fibromyalgia who took yoga classes had less pain, reduced fatigue, and improved mood.3
+Researchers from Oregon Health and Science University found that people with fibromyalgia who took yoga classes had less pain, reduced fatigue and improved mood.11

 For those dealing with impaired sleep, a melatonin supplement may be helpful.
 Melatonin is a natural supplement that helps regulate the sleep-wake cycle.